CamposTaPro/Keepass2John/README.md

 ## Motivation
 This script was primarily developed for research purposes, facilitating the analysis of the KDBX format and its security aspects.

+I also created a similar script that, instead of converting the KDBX file to a specific format, reads and prints all the outer headers of the KDBX file.
+This script is compatible with all KDFs, as long as the file follows the KDBX 4 format.

+If you are interested it can be found in my other public repositories or in [KeePass2-kdbx-4-header-extract](https://github.com/CamposTaPro/KeePass2-kdbx-4-header-extract)!

 ## Compatibility
 This script has been tested with a few databases using **Argon2** as the KDF.